 participation in Health and Homeland Alert Network (HHAN);

-and protocols for full participation in the Silver Alert System (a system to register people at risk of wandering with participating local or county law enforcement to expedite their safe recovery in the event they become lost).
+protocols for full participation in safety alert or notification systems or processes for missing and vulnerable persons and elopements, such as the Silver Alert System (a system to register people at risk of wandering with participating local or county law enforcement to expedite their safe recovery in the event they become lost); and

+A documented, Residence-based and community-based risk assessment utilizing an all-hazards approach, including missing Residents.

+The plan shall indicate the locations of alarm signals and fire extinguishers, the locations of emergency exits; the evacuation routes and the procedures for evacuating Residents; and the assignment of specific tasks and responsibilities to the personnel of each shift;

+The plan must include protocols for regularly checking and documenting compliance with all physical building and premises requirements, including routine checks of the Residence by staff to confirm that the building is safe, accessible, and free from conditions that could reasonably be determined to pose a danger to Resident safety, especially in the event of an emergency or evacuation;

-The plan shall indicate the location of emergency exits; evacuation procedures; and the telephone numbers of police, fire, ambulance, and emergency medical transport to be contacted in an emergency;
+The plan must specify the persons to be notified during an emergency and must include the telephone numbers of police, fire, ambulance, and emergency medical transport to be contacted in an emergency;

-The plan shall address the physical and cognitive needs of residents, and shall include special staff response, including the procedures needed to ensure the safety of any resident.
-The plan shall include provisions related to individuals residing in a Special Care Residence, and shall be amended or revised whenever any resident with unusual needs is admitted;
+The plan shall address the physical and cognitive needs of Residents, and shall include special staff response, including the procedures needed to ensure the safety of any Resident.
+The plan shall include provisions related to individuals residing in a Special Care Residence, and shall be amended or revised whenever any Resident with unusual needs is admitted.
+The plan must provide a means for the Residence to be able to remotely access copies of the Residents’ records electronically, such as during an emergency.;

-The plan shall provide for the conducting of annual simulated evacuation drills and rehearsals for all shifts;
+The plan shall provide for the conducting of quarterly elopement and fire drills and rehearsals for all shifts, and annual simulated evacuation drills, and rehearsals for all shifts.
+Each staff person must participate at least annually in each of the following drills: simulated evacuation drill, elopement drill, and fire drill.
+These drills shall test the effectiveness of the plan;

+Residences must seek to include Residents who are willing and able to participate in simulated evacuation drills at least annually, and must encourage and support such participation of all such Residents;

-The Residence shall provide every Resident with a copy of the instructions they will be given under the Disaster and Emergency Preparedness Plan, and shall have available for their review a copy of the Plan.
+The Residence shall provide every Resident with a copy of the instructions they will be given under the plan, and shall have available for their review a copy of the plan.